suren-m/devops/azure/terraform/Readme.md

 # Azure environment provisioned using Terraform

-## Sym-link modules and files directory since terraform can play up if relative paths were provided as module sources
+## Symlinking

+If `terraform` plays up with relative paths on module sources, then either move modules to a separate github source or use symlinks and update the source path to same directory as templates `.`

-### From az-base and az-env
+### Symlinking example - From az-base or az-env

 ```bash
 # symlink